suejinkim20/data-matters-website-with-tinacms/README.md

-# data matters website
+# Data Matters Website

-## getting started
+## Getting Started

+With Node 18 installed on your system, clone this repo and install dependencies with `npm i`.

-## 🚧 local development
+## 🚧 Local development

-- start development server with real content as data source: `npm run start`.
+Start development server with `npm run start`.

-### test data
+### Test Data

-some test data exists in `src/test/content`, and it is tracked along with the code. it should be upgraded as the ui demands.
+There is a script to generate test content data, which will be dumped into the `src/test/content` directory.

-- generate new test content: `npm run generate`.
+To generate new test content, run `npm run generate`.
-  + pass `--- verbose` flag to dump the generated content to the console.
+Pass the `--- verbose` flag to dump the generated content to the console for visual inspection.
-- start development server with test content as data source: `npm run start!`.

-> note: test content is not tracked by version control, as the content generator should be sufficient for every developer to generate comparable content that meets the requirements of the UI.
+> Note: Test content is not tracked by version control, as the content generator should be sufficient for every developer to generate comparable content that meets the requirements of the UI.

+To start development server with test content as data source, run `npm run start!`.
+This is the same a the above run command, but with a `!` appended.

-> note: all scripts (as in, `npm run [script]`) that interface with content have test-content-focused counterparts that have the same command with a `!` appended.
-For example, to build a production bundle of the site with real content, run `npm run build`; to build the site with _test_ content, run `npm run build!`.
+> Note: The `start`, `test`, and `build` scripts all interface with content and have test-content-focused counterparts,
+> which have the same command with an appended `!`.
+For example, to build a production bundle of the site with real
+> content, run `npm run build`; to build the site with _test_ content, run `npm run build!`.

 ## Content Management